semihBiygit/d14.ai-case-study/README.md

 2\.
 Go to the backend directory

 3\.
+Edit your Postgres username and password in application.yml

+4\.
+Create DB on Postgres

+5\.
 Build the project

 `gradle build`

-4\.
+6\.
 Run the project

 `gradle bootRun`